How to Use Policy Attributes, Modes, and Actions in AnySecura | User Guide

 Policy Actions

 When a client machine triggers a policy, corresponding actions can be executed.
-Available actions include Alert, Warning, Lock Computer, and Screen Capture.
+Available actions include Alert, Warning, Lock Computer, and Record Screen.

 Action Description